Diff-Oracle: Deciphering Oracle Bone Scripts with Controllable Diffusion Model: Effectiveness of Pixel-Level Paired Samples

 \section{Effectiveness of Pixel-Level Paired Samples}

 To demonstrate the importance of pixel-level paired data, we conduct experiments using class-level pairs to train ControlNet and Diff-Oracle, and the generated samples are shown in Fig.~\ref{fig:generation_unpair}.
-Trained on class-level paired data, ControlNet struggles to produce accurate structures, such as missing or inserting extra strokes.
-Although this model integrates content images, its control over the content structure is limited due to the lower match between content images and input images during training.
+Trained on class-level paired data, ControlNet struggles to produce accurate structures, such as incorrect glyphs or inserting extra strokes.
+Although this model integrates content images, its control over the content structure is limited due to the coarse match between content images and input images during training.
 Conversely, when trained with pixel-level paired data, ControlNet generates more precise glyphs due to the precise guidance at the pixel level.
 Similarly, Diff-Oracle trained with class-level paired data exhibits structures inconsistent with content images, despite showing some degree of similarity.
-After changing to pixel-level paired data, Diff-Oracle is able to accurately control the structure of generated images, while maintaining consistency with style images.
-In summary, the pixel-level paired data can enhance the generation quality.
-To make the comparison fair, we show the results of ControlNet with pixel-level paired samples in other experiments.
+After changing to pixel-level paired data, Diff-Oracle is able to accurately control the structure of generated images.
+In summary, the pixel-level paired data can significantly enhance the content control of the generated results, thereby improving the generation quality.